Last Updated on September 19, 2023 by Chuck Wilson

 2. Golf Cart Backfires Because Fuel Mixture Is Too Rich

-Some experts suggest removing the drive belt first, then backing out the fuel adjustment screw while the engine is running.
-Once the engine is running at it’s best, the lock screw is tightened down, the engine is shut off, and the drive belt is replaced.
+For optimal results, some golf cart maintenance experts recommend removing the drive belt before adjusting the fuel mixture.
+This is followed by gradually turning out the fuel adjustment screw until the engine operates at its peak performance.
+At this point, the lock screw is secured, the engine is switched off, and the drive belt is reinstalled.

 3. Golf Cart Backfires Because Of A Carbon Buildup On Piston/Valves